Updated on July 6, 2022

 There was an interesting article in the LA Times today that talks about California’s ongoing struggle with how to deal with short term vacation rentals.
-Here is a link to the article.
 Typically, short term vacation rentals are regulated by the local city.
 This is true because the city is responsible for collecting transient occupancy taxes.
 The short term vacation rules vary by City depending on minimum night stay, the percentage of taxes and the reporting requirements.

 This is a hot issue.
-Our lead attorney, Zachary Schorr, is actually speaking at a legal national seminar hosted by the National Business Institute during which he and his co-speakers will be discussing the ongoing legal issues with short term vacation rentals.
-Here is a link to the seminar.
+Our real estate attorney, Zachary Schorr, is actually speaking at a legal national seminar hosted by the National Business Institute during which he and his co-speakers will be discussing the ongoing legal issues with short term vacation rentals.